-Many of the studies analyzing the effects of drought or invasive species have been performed in an uncontrolled ecological setting.
-Although, these large scale experiments produce results which are expected to be observed under natural conditions, there are many extraneous variables at work which can alter the growth characteristics of the plant community being analyzed (Thomson et al., 2016; Ignace et al., 2018).
+Many of the studies analyzing the effects of drought or invasive species have been performed in the field?.
+Although, these large-scale manipulative experiments are expected to be consistent under natural conditions, there are many extraneous variables at work that can alter the growth characteristics of the plant community being analyzed (Thomson et al., 2016; Ignace et al., 2018).
 The present study therefore utilized a controlled greenhouse setting in order to focus on the effects of an invasive species (red brome) and watering availability on the growth and survival of the three phytometer species.
 It is hypothesized that availability of water, the presence of an invasive species, and the interaction between these two variables will determine the productivity and survivorship of the three native Californian plants examined in the present study.
+Not bad – see Abstract – could work on the hypothesis a bit – do you expect competition to be more intense under drought?
+It is also hypothesized that brome mortality and productivity will be dependent on water treatment and that some native species can also exert competitive effects of the invasive species.
+The following predictions were tested: 1) all three native plants will have the highest mortality and lowest individual biomass when grown with brome under drought conditions this is kind og the interaction one.

+How about preds

+Drought and competition with an invasive negatively impacts performance of natives

+Drought exacerbates the competition effect of an invasive of natives.

+The response of natives is species specific to competition with brome and the potential reciprocal effect on brome is also species dependent.

+So something like those three preds?

-It is also hypothesized that brome mortality and productivity will be dependent on water treatment and the native species with which it is competing.
-It is predicted that 1) all three native plants will have the highest mortality and lowest individual biomass when grown with brome under drought conditions; 2) the growth and survival of native plants will be greater without brome, across all water treatments; 3) brome will experience high mortality and low productivity under drought conditions; 4) Phacelia will be the best suppressor of brome and possess the lowest mortality and greatest productivity.
-By utilizing an array of three phytometer species, the present study aims to determine not only how plant invasion and drought will alter Californian plant communities, but also what conditions and plant communities must be utilized in order to restore damaged ecosystems and reduce the negative effects imposed by these two impending threats.
+; 2) the growth and survival of native plants will be greater without brome, across all water treatments; 3) brome will experience high mortality and low productivity under drought conditions; 4) the response by natives to brome and potential effect on brome is species specific.
+By testing three phytometer species in mixtures, the present study examines not only how plant invasion and drought will alter Californian plant communities but also identifies the conditions and plant communities must be utilized in order to restore damaged ecosystems and reduce the negative effects imposed by these two impending threats.

 Methodology